- Patient & Visitor Information

-Palmetto Health Richland is a 700-bed tertiary care center with a level 1 trauma center, free standing heart hospital, and free standing children's hospital including an18-bed PICU, and 67-bed level 3 NICU.
+Palmetto Health Richland is a 700-bed tertiary care center with a Level 1 Trauma Center, free standing heart hospital, and free standing children's hospital including an18-bed PICU, and 67-bed Level 3 NICU.
 We are affiliated with the South Carolina College of Pharmacy and the University Of South Carolina School Of Medicine.
-Services include neurology, nephrology, infectious disease, cardiology, oncology, pulmonology, gastroenterology, orthopedics, nutrition, pediatrics, neonatology, internal and family medicine, ambulatory care clinics and emergency services.
+Services include neurology, nephrology, infectious disease/antimicrobial stewardship, cardiology, oncology, pulmonology, gastroenterology, geriatrics, orthopedics, nutrition, pediatrics, neonatology, internal and family medicine, ambulatory care clinics and emergency services.

 Graduates of the PGY1 residency gain experience in short-term research projects, precepting, quality improvement activities, and enhancing the education of other health professionals and those in training to be health professionals.
 They also acquire the experience necessary to exercise leadership and management skills for pharmacy practice in a health system.

 - Provide evidence-based, patient-centered medication therapy management with interdisciplinary teams.

 - Demonstrate project management skills.

 - Provide medication and practice-related education / training.

 - Conduct pharmacy practice research.